5 Simple Habits For a Flatter BellyArticle posted in: Lifestyle

 Bloated bellies are killing our confidence: More than 60 percent of women say that their belly is the body part they’re most self-conscious about.

 And while the answer to that problem may be to focus more on feeling positive about our bodies, our bellies may actually be killing us: Rock-hard visceral fat—the kind you’d associate with a beer belly—has long been linked to increased risks of heart disease, cancer and death.
-And just last week, Norwegian scientists published a study concluding that every 10 centimeters of excess waist size increases your risk of heart failure by 29 percent.
+Norwegian scientists published a study concluding that every 10 centimeters of excess waist size increases your risk of heart failure by 29 percent.

 So while fixating on getting a flatter belly may be messing with your head, focusing on your middle actually makes sense if you’re trying to get healthy.
 Beat back bloat and make your belly look flatter with these five scientifically-backed strategies: